 A buruli ulceration is a mycobacterial infection that destroys soft tissues in mammals.
 Scientists and researchers have spent decades attempting to find a "modern" medical cure for this disease condition that affects tens of thousands of individuals world wide -- without success.

 There is no known cure for Buruli Ulcerations other than therapeutic clay.
 All known antibiotics fail to kill Mycobacterium Ulcerans.
 Surgery is the only modern medical option.
 The goal of surgical intervention is to remove absolutely all infected flesh.
-Quite often, surgery fails, and either leads to a spread of the infection or a recurrence of the disease, leading to further disfigurement due to increased scarring (scarring from surgery is evident in the photos below).
+The central idea is to completely eradicate all of the bacteria.
+Quite often, surgery fails.
+There is no easy way to visually determine how far the infection has spread into the surrounding areas.
+Failure often leads to a spread of the infection or a recurrence of the disease.
+This leads to further disfigurement due to increased scarring (scarring from surgery is evident in the photos below).

 What causes Buruli Ulcers?
-An insect bite from an insect carrying Mycobacterium Ulcerans.
-The insect depicted (to the left) is the African Lethocerus, but it is not the only insect in the world that is a carrier of this mycobacterium.
+An insect bite from an insect carrying Mycobacterium Ulcerans is the only known cause of transmission.
+The insect depicted (to the left) is the African Lethocerus, but it is not the only insect in the world that can be a carrier of this mycobacterium.

 How does the infection progress?
 The mycobacterium produces an immune suppressing lipid toxin in the tissue which also induces cell apoptosis.
 The soft tissues beneath the skin are killed, and the immune system is powerless to stop the mycobacterium.